The Ultimate Cafetière Recipe

 Step 1

-After pre-heating your cafetiere and discarding the water.
-Add your 30g of freshly roasted healthy coffee into it, followed by pouring 500grams of water just off the boil.
+After pre-heating your cafetiere and discarding the water, add your 30g of freshly roastedhealthy coffee, then pour 500 g of water just off the boil.
 (93 degrees for the coffee nerds).

 Step 2

-After 4 mins have passed, take two tablespoons and remove the coffee crust that has formed on the top will start to fall to the bottom.
+After 4 minutes have passed, take two tablespoons and remove the coffee crust that has formed on top; it will start to fall to the bottom.

-Using the two tablespoons just scoop out whatever is left on the top and put it in the bin/recycle it.
+Using the two tablespoons, scoop out whatever is left on the top and put it in the bin/recycle it.

 Step 3